On this page

 Keeping your IPAFFS login confidential

 When signing up to the IPAFFS system, you agree to keep your personal login details confidential and this requirement must be respected.
-We have come across several cases where the CHED-P has been completed by someone other than the person named on the CHED-P, which is not acceptable.

 Legal obligations